DefectDojo/django-DefectDojo/docs/content/en/integrations/importing.md

 DefectDojo offers a plethora of supported scanner reports, but not all of them contain the information most important to a user.
 The `scan_date` field is a flexible smart feature that allows users to set the completion date of the a given scan report, and have it propagate down to all the findings imported.
-The default value for this field is the date of import (whenever the request is processed and a successful response is returned).
+This field is **not** mandatory, but the default value for this field is the date of import (whenever the request is processed and a successful response is returned).

 Here are the following use cases for using this field: